 Sit down, close your eyes, and just focus on the sensation of the air as it goes out of your nose.
 Spend 10 minutes just trying to feel that sensation.
 You may notice that the sensation is cooler as it passes through the nostrils coming into the body and warmer on its way out of the body.
 It is that feeling, that sensation in your nostrils that you will pay attention to and focus on.

 It is very important to not make any attempt or effort to control or monitor the way the breathing is happening.
 If you experience hyperventilation when doing the Self-Directed Attention Exercise, it is possible that you are trying to manage your breathing.
 You may be unconsciously trying to accelerate it, slow it down, make it kind of rhythmic, or trying to make it remain in compliance with your counting speed.
 This may lead to hyperventilation and even raise your blood pressure.
 You may experience heart palpitations.

 To overcome this problem, try to relax your focus on the sensation in your nose.
 You can be completely focused on the sensation but relaxed at the same time.
 Try not to control your breathing.
 Just count the in-breaths or out-breaths as they come, without making them regular or irregular or changing them in any way.
 Most often, when we start paying attention to our breathing, it gets more prominent and regular and even deeper.
-The trick is to try to catch your natural breath, as it would happen without you watching it.
+The trick is to try to watch your natural breath, as it would happen without you watching it.